 What cryptocurrencies can you trade on Plus500?

-We must mention that one of the challenges with trading crypto with Plus500 is the non-availability of the underlying asset.
+One of the challenges with trading crypto on Plus500 is that the underlying asset is not available.
 For example, you cannot own any cryptocurrency, including Bitcoin.
-This is because the platform (Plus500) is primarily a CFD platform.
-Thus you merely speculate on the prices of the cryptocurrencies and do not own one.
+This is because the trading platform is primarily a CFD platform.
+This means you merely speculate on the prices of the cryptocurrencies and do not own one.

-With that said, let us dive into some of the cryptocurrency CFDs you can find on Plus500.
+With that said, let's dive into some of the cryptocurrency CFDs you can find on Plus500.

 Major Cryptos Traded on Plus500